 For the R&D program, we narrowed the choice of energy to 40 MeV with up to 5kW of beam power.
 A run at 20 MeV produces much less undesirable spurious radioactivity in the target but the yield of 67Cu is much lower.
 We chose 99.9999% chemically pure gallium for reasons of its low initial copper content at a reasonable cost.

-The irradiation plan calls for a run at 18.5 MeV and 1kW beam power to compare with the pre-tests in CEBAF.
-This will be followed by a run at 35-40 MeV and 1 kW beam power to confirm the radiation shielding calculations before carrying out several runs at 35-40 MeV and 5kW beam power.
+The irradiation plan calls for a run at 20-40 MeV and 1 kW beam power to confirm the radiation shielding calculations before carrying out several runs at 35-40 MeV and 5kW beam power.

 The gallium will be contained in a boron nitride crucible which will be removed from the irradiation area using long-handled tongs and placed in a lead pig.
 The pig will then be placed in a Class A shipping container and sent to VCU for radiochemical separation of the 67Cu.